 THE WAY I SEE IT: There is no RV-specific media (other than RVtravel.com) with any influence writing about the problems in the industry.
 Bloggers and advertising-supported websites (that’s virtually all of them) write glowing stories.
 Trailer Life and Motorhome magazines are owned by Camping World, and you’ll seldom, if ever, read anything in either that would offend an advertiser or Marcus Lemonis, the CEO of Camping World and the Good Sam Club, who, by the way, has never even owned an RV.

 So who’s left to say anything?
 Just little ol’ us, I think.
-And, frankly, we couldn’t write honestly (I’ll explain what I mean by “honestly” another time) if not for the nearly 2,000 of you who support us as voluntary subscribers (roughly 3 to 4 percent of our readers) or by shopping through our Amazon affiliate program.
+And, frankly, we couldn’t write honestly (I’ll explain what I mean by “honestly” another time) if not for the nearly 2,000 of you who support us as voluntary subscribers (roughly 3 to 4 percent of our readers).
 If we lost all our advertisers we’d still plow ahead because I know more of you would step up with your support.
 I discussed this further in the special video I sent to our supporters on Thursday.
-If you have pledged a voluntary subscription or shop regularly though our Amazon program and did not get an email alert with the video link, please let me know at chuck (at) RVtravel.com to get future editions.
+If you have pledged a voluntary subscription and did not get an email alert with the video link, please let me know at chuck (at) RVtravel.com to get future editions.

 Oh, before I go, a reminder: Please sign up for our new RV electricity newsletter by Mike Sokol, the nation’s authority on electricity as it applies to RVs.
 The first issue is next month.
 Learn how to avoid electric-related damage to your RV or even to yourself or family.
 Read our story about four-year old Landyn Keener, who died by simply touching his family’s RV due to a hot-skin condition.
 (Mike and RVtravel.com are committed to educating all RVers about hot-skin conditions, and hopefully save some lives.)